mirkokiefer/aws-lib/README.md

       "reason":"User initiated (2010-07-28 19:37:54 GMT)"
     [...]

-or when using the Product Advertising API:
+Another example, using Product Advertising API:

     prodAdv = aws.createProdAdvClient(yourAccessKeyId, yourSecretAccessKey, yourAssociateTag);

     prodAdv.call("ItemSearch", {SearchIndex: "Books", Keywords: "Javascript"}, function(result) {
       console.log(JSON.stringify(result));
     })

-Will return you a long list of Books...
+Will return a long list of books.

+Most clients, such as ec2, ses, simpledb, etc. accept an optional third parameter `options` which should be an object of options used to instantiate the client.
+For example, the ec2 client could be instantiated with an options object like:

+    ec2 = aws.createEC2Client(yourAccessKeyId, yourSecretAccessKey, {version: '2010-08-31'});

+which would instantiate the ec2 client, but using the 2010-08-31 API version.
+See the library code for each service to learn about other possible options.